seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 - modify the style in theme.res. *Of course this time we don't add a new style, we [underline]#edit# ButtonItalic Blue*:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vTXbpUWIZpQNqv3avTdbarrqUZ6v01vHW14P0dUlMMLmJ2PS4UEGIu1ZiSugbn806oHycEgSfcx0FXF/pub?w=1440&h=1080[align="center",title="Editing the style ButtonItalicBlue we created"]
+image::Editing-the-style-ButtonItalicBlue-we-created.png[align="center",title="Editing the style ButtonItalicBlue we created"]
+{nbsp} +

 A new window opens: the place we have already seen, where you can change many aspects of style.

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vT1MQvNs86PvrcKoPnh3k6o7DkYpGFMDNH-3y-qQAY2Po-vO_ou4jw8RihYoM3ud9P6qZgODuee1iVS/pub?w=1440&h=1080[align="center",title="Changing the align property to center text"]
+image::Changing-the-align-property-to-center-text.png[align="center",title="Changing the align property to center text"] {nbsp} +

 //ST: !
 Again, *make sure theme.res is saved*.
 You can keep the window open.